muhammadbonn/ecommerce-data-warehouse/README.md

 # E-Commerce Data Warehouse (SQL Server)

 📌 Project Overview
 * This project demonstrates the design and implementation of a layered Data Warehouse architecture using Microsoft SQL Server.
 The goal is to simulate a real-world data engineering scenario by building a structured and scalable warehouse for multiple e-commerce datasets.

 🏗 Architecture
-The project follows a Bronze → Silver → Gold architecture pattern to separate raw ingestion, transformation, and analytical consumption layers

-* The warehouse is organized into three schemas:
+The project follows the medallion architecture to separate raw ingestion, transformation, and analytical consumption layers.
+The warehouse is organized into three schemas:

   bronze → Raw data ingestion layer (no transformations)

   silver → Cleaned and transformed data with enforced constraints

   gold → Business-ready analytical views and metrics

 * This layered approach ensures:

   Clear separation of concerns

   Reproducible transformations

   Improved data quality

   Better performance optimization